The first appearance of the FRT-2 is in the 1982 Fernandes catalog.

 Another page from the ’84 catalog.
 If anyone could translate this into English, please email me.

-Once the FRT-5 came out in the ’84 catalog, all effort was into marketing the fine tuning versions, and unfortunately, the FRT-2 got put at the bottom of the totem pole.
-But it’s still holding its own.
+Once the FRT-5 came out in the ’84 catalog, all effort was into marketing the fine tuning versions, and the FRT-2 was put at the lower cost models.

 Above is a photo from the 1985 Fernandes catalog and the last catalog you’ll see the FRT-2, which is pretty good considering 1985 is the end of the Japanese Floyd Rose contract.